-Cruise ships are often associated with luxury and total relaxation, but in reality they represent a huge damage to the environment and the health of passengers and port cities.
+Cruise ships are often associated with luxury and total relaxation, but in reality, they represent huge damage to the environment and the health of passengers and port cities.

 Cruise ships not only create significant environmental damage but are extremely harmful to health due to their exhaust gases.
 This is what emerges from the 2016 Environmental Performance Report of cruise ships drawn up by the German NABU.